CommandPost/FCPCafe/docs/case-studies/schock.md

 ## Biographies

-**Daniel Rakete Siegel** ([Instagram](https://www.instagram.com/raketentyp/), [Twitter](https://twitter.com/raketentyp/) grew up in Cologne, Germany.
+**Daniel Rakete Siegel** grew up in Cologne, Germany.
 Started his directing career after studying at ifs and KHM with the series "Im Knast", where he also met Denis Moschitto (co-director and leading actor of SCHOCK).
+You can follow him on [Instagram](https://www.instagram.com/raketentyp/) and [Twitter](https://twitter.com/raketentyp/).

-**David Wieching** ([Twitter](https://twitter.com/wieching)) started film editing via an apprenticeship as media designer and was head editor at [btf](https://btf.de/) for 5 years, responsible among others for "Neo Magazin", later "ZDF Magazin Royal" (famous German late-night show).
+**David Wieching** started film editing via an apprenticeship as media designer and was head editor at [btf](https://btf.de/) for 5 years, responsible among others for "Neo Magazin", later "ZDF Magazin Royal" (famous German late-night show).
+You can follow him on [Twitter](https://twitter.com/wieching).

 Daniel and David know each other from joint projects in the early days of their working careers and even have been roommates for 5 years.
 Their debut feature **SCHOCK** just screened at the [Munich Film Festival 2023](https://www.filmfest-muenchen.de/de/programm/filme/film/?id=7264&f=116).